YangCatalog/deployment/README.md

 `YANG_RESOURCES=/var/yang` - specify path where all shared YANG Catalog data will be saved.

-`NGINX_FILES=yangcatalog-nginx*.conf` - NGINX config files used for NGINX.
+`NGINX_FILES=nginx-testing.conf` - NGINX config files used for NGINX.
 There is testing config file or production one with HTTPS.
 Read [documentation](./setup/README.md) file to find out how to use this variable

-`GIT_USER_NAME=foo` - yangcatalog is pushing some data to GitHub repository, and it needs to set usename before any commit is done.
+`GIT_USER_NAME=foo` - yangcatalog is pushing some data to GitHub repository, and it needs to set username before any commit is done.

 `GIT_USER_EMAIL=bar@foo.com` - yangcatalog is pushing some data to GitHub repository, and it needs to set email address before any commit is done.